Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an AWS Lambda function to collect the metrics from AWS CloudTrail and send the metrics to an Amazon CloudWatch Logs group.
 - [x] Create an `append_dimensions` field in the Amazon CloudWatch agent configuration file to collect the metrics.

-### A SysOps administrator is examining the following AWS CloudFormation template: Why will the stack creation fail?
+### A SysOps administrator is examining the following AWS CloudFormation template.
+Why will the stack creation fail?

 ![Question 201](images/question201.jpg)

 - [ ] The Outputs section of the CloudFormation template was omitted.
 - [ ] The Parameters section of the CloudFormation template was omitted.
-- [x] The PrivateDnsName cannot be set from a CloudFormation template.
+- [x] The `PrivateDnsName` cannot be set from a CloudFormation template.
 - [ ] The VPC was not specified in the CloudFormation template.

 ### A new application runs on Amazon EC2 instances and accesses data in an Amazon RDS database instance.
 When fully deployed in production, the application fails.
 The database can be queried from a console on a bastion host.
-When looking at the web server logs, the following error is repeated multiple times: *** Error Establishing a Database Connection Which of the following may be causes of the connectivity problems?
+When looking at the web server logs, the following error is repeated multiple times: `*** Error Establishing a Database Connection`.
+Which of the following may be causes of the connectivity problems?
 (Choose two.)

 - [ ] The security group for the database does not have the appropriate egress rule from the database to the web server.
 - [ ] The certificate used by the web server is not trusted by the RDS instance.